ElKornacio/pg_auto_embeddings/README.md

 - Do you support OpenAI embeddings?

-  Yes, it's the only supported model right now.
+  Yes, their models are supported out of the box.

+- Do you support Voyage (Anthropic) embeddings?

+  Yes, their models are supported out of the box.

 - How to remove `pg_auto_embeddings` from my database?